Wade Hampton I: Later life

 Thereafter, he acquired a large fortune through land speculation.
 Hampton had a mansion, now known as the Hampton-Preston House, which is listed on the National Register of Historic Places, in Columbia, South Carolina.
 At his death in the 1830s, it was said that he was the wealthiest planter in the U.S. and possessed some 3,000 slaves amongst his holdings.
 In his anti-slavery compendium American Slavery As It Is, Theodore Weld cites a witness who heard him boasting that he killed some of his slaves for a nutritional experiment.
 The witness represents Hampton's words as: "[T]hey died like rotten sheep!!"

 Wade Hampton I is interred in the churchyard at Trinity Episcopal Church in Columbia, South Carolina's capital city.

 His son Wade Hampton II and grandson Wade Hampton III also became prominent in South Carolina social and political circles.

 Legacy

-Fort Hampton, a fort in Alabama, was named in honor of General Hampton.
+Fort Hampton, a fort in Alabama, was named for General Hampton.